Mihit10/mumbai-hack-dhandho/README.md

 ## 🤖 How the Agentic Workflow Works

-The core of Market Khabri is its backend architecture, which uses a team of specialized AI agents that work together in a pipeline.
+The core of DHANDHO is its backend architecture, which uses a team of specialized AI agents that work together in a pipeline.

 1.  **`ScraperAgent`**: This agent is responsible for fetching the list of companies with upcoming financial results.
 It attempts to get live data and falls back to a pre-defined list for reliability.
 2.  **`PDFFetcherAgent`**: When a user requests an analysis, this agent's job is to find and download the official quarterly results PDF from the internet for that company.
 If it fails, it signals the next agent to use demo data.